 - 1. The first instruction must update a coprocessor accumulator.
 These include: - Moves to accumulators: cfmva32, cfmva64, cfmval32, cfmvam32, cfmvah32. - Arithmetic into accumulators: cfmadd32, cfmadda32, cfmsub32, cfmsub32. - 2.
 The first instruction is not executed for one of the following reasons: - It fails its condition code check. - It appears in the processor pipeline but is not executed due to a taken branch, an exception or an interrupt. - 3.
-The second instruction is not a coprocessor datapath instruction (LDC, STC, MRC, or MCR).
+The second instruction is not a coprocessor datapath instruction.